koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 > The critical resource in question is Brent, who has been one hundred percent utilized helping to recover from the payroll failure.
 This was an emergency that we had to handle.

-Sarah puts pressure on Bill and Chris during the meeting, expecting to get an answer to the question:

-> When is the soonest we can go live?

-to which Chris responds:

-> We can go into production one week from Friday.
+Sarah puts pressure on Bill and Chris during the meeting, expecting to get an answer to the question _When is the soonest we can go live?_ to which Chris responds _We can go into production one week from Friday._

 Chris is forced to spit out a date and so he does without considering all the things that the Operations team must do before going live by answering from developers perspective only.
 Wes responds with several arguments:

-> Your guys still haven't told us what sort of infrastructure we need, so we can't even order the necessary server and networking gear.
+> Your guys still haven't told us what sort of infrastructure we need, we can't even order the necessary servers.
 >
-> You're supposed to support 250 transactions per second, and you're barely doing even four!
-We're going to need so much hardware.
+> You're supposed to support 250 transactions per second, and you're barely doing four.
 >
 > We still don't have a concrete specification of how the production and test systems should be configured.
 >
 > Oh, do you guys not need a test environment anymore?
-You haven't even done any real testing of your code yet, because that fell off the schedule, too!
+You haven't even done any real testing of your code yet, because that fell off the schedule, too.

 Steve appricates the risks and demands the rollout to be done by next week.